Jazeera Palace Hotel bombing

 On July 26, 2015, the Jazeera Palace Hotel in Mogadishu, Somalia was struck by a suicide bomber driving a vehicle packed with explosives.
-At least 15 people were killed. al-Shabab claimed responsibility for the attack.
+At least 15 people were killed, including Chinese People's Armed Police Staff Sergeant Zhang Nan on guard duty at the Chinese Embassy.
+Al-Shabab claimed responsibility for the attack.

 Events

 On July 10, 2015, Shabab had attacked two hotels and a stadium housing peacekeepers.
 The two hotels, Hotel Weheliye and Hotel Siyad, were targeted by car bombs.

 The heavily guarded hotel was regarded as secure and favored by diplomats and high-ranking government officials.